 First start editing a new video or open an existing one, then:

 1. Click Record and Create, then choose Create text to speech.

-2. Choose a voice / narrator from the list
+2. Choose a voice from the list and generate a preview

-5. Once you're happy, click Add to media library
+4. Once you're happy, click Add to media library

 PRO TIP: Save the text you use to create your voice overs in a separate text document outside of Clipchamp, e.g. a Word document.
 Why?
 Because once you've added a voice file to your project you won't be able to retrieve the text you used to create it or to change what it says.
 So if you want to adjust it later, you can paste the text from the external document into the generator (rather than having to type it out again), make the changes you want, and easily generate a new voice over file.

-7. Export your project
+6. Export your video

 Try it out

 Ready to get started?
-Head straight to Create to try it out for yourself:
+Head straight to Clipchamp to try it out for yourself: